Virtsionis/SelfAttentiveEnergyDisaggregator/README.md

 performance of two different attention layers in the problem of energy disaggregation.
 The novel architecture achieves fast training and inference with minor performance trade-off when compared against other computationally expensive state-of-the-art models .

 Keywords: energy disaggregation, non-intrusive load monitoring, artificial neural networks, attention

+***Important note***

+In the paper the number of neurons in the Bidirectional GRU layer and the first Dense layer is noted as 128, which is WRONG.
+The RIGHT number of neurons in both layers is 64 as written in the provided code in this repository.